You hear many people say they “hate popups,” but ecommerce stores still rely on them. The simple reason for this contradiction is that popups work.

 Your goal is to help them gain the insight they need for their problem and offer possible solutions.
 You can do this by recommending a free ebook that offers more information on the subject they’re reading about.

-For example, if you have an article about “running tips for beginners,” you could also promote a free ebook that gives “how-to” tips on running a 10K.
+For example, if you have an article about “running tips for beginners,” you could also promote a free ebook that gives tips on how to choose running shoes.

 2. New homepage visitors